eriedaberrie/grim-hyprland/README.md

 # grim

 Grab images from a Wayland compositor.
-Works great with [slurp] and with [sway].
+Works great with [slurp].

 ## Example usage